Attention#

 Visualize the Attention Weights for a Single Prediction#

-To make the attention mechanism tangible, we now visualize a specific prediction location in Well 2 and trace how its local porosity pattern is matched against the full Well 1 memory bank.
+To make the attention mechanism tangible, we now visualize a specific prediction location in Well 2 and trace how its local porosity pattern is matched against the reference (memory) well, recall Well 1.

 • well 2 porosity log with the query window highlighted at the chosen depth index (left)